jpmorganchase/Phantom/docs/user/tutorial2.rst

    :width: 15%
    :figclass: align-center

-In the last part of the previous tutorial we demonstrated the use of TensorBoard for viewing the results of our experiment.
-A lot of the time we want to view additional plots of experiment data.
-Phantom provides a way to do this through the use of ``Metrics``.
-These provide a way to extract data from the experiment and save it to the results directory so it can be loaded by TensorBoard and other offline analysis.
+In the latter part of the previous tutorial setup we demonstrated the use of metrics for recording data from the environment and agents.

 Metric values are recorded at the end of every step.
 When performing training, a single float/integer value must be returned for the whole episode so a reduction operation